AUMAG/mag-cyl-field/README.md

 This repository contains the preprint manuscript and the results of the derivations presented in the following paper ([10.1002/apxr.202300136](https://doi.org/10.1002/apxr.202300136)):

 > M. Forbes, W.S.P Robertson, A.C.
 Zander, J.J.H.
-Paulides, "The Magnetic Field from Cylindrical Arc Coils and Magnets: A Compendium with New Analytic Solutions for Radial Magnetisation and Azimuthal Current"
+Paulides (2024) "The Magnetic Field from Cylindrical Arc Coils and Magnets: A Compendium with New Analytic Solutions for Radial Magnetisation and Azimuthal Current" *Advanced Physics Research* vol. 3, no. 7, p.
+2300136.

 A [preprint PDF version](https://github.com/AUMAG/mag-cyl-field/blob/main/mag-cyl-field-Forbes-manuscript-2024.pdf) of the manuscript is provided in this repository.